Energinet-DataHub/energy-origin/doc/architecture/adr/0027-Authentication-and-Authorization.md

 ## Decision Outcome

 We have choosen to go with Azure B2C, because it's a vetted secure hosted solution, that is already used within the company and most likely going to be the standard in the future.
-We had architect in on this decision and they have scored all the solutions with the team.
+We included architects in the decision and they have scored all the solutions with the team.
 Azure B2C was the clear winner.